-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs

-Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay

 You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$5,000 limit for the calendar year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.